 The seasonal target of these downscaling experiments is the autumn when heavy rainfall events occur frequently over the Cévennes in the south of France.
-Hence, we initialize each autumn on August 26th and end the season on the 1st of December, as the extreme precipitation events in the

-- 145 Mediterranean coastal areas do not generally occur outside of this period and years can be considered independent from each other.
-Only a few days at the end of August are spent as spinup time for the model to obtain the physical consistency among prognosis variables after being interpolated from 12 km to 3 km in the preparation step, given that EUR-11 and CPS share the same regional model (i.e., WRFv3.8.1).
-Another factor that could take a long spin-up time (up to - 150 10 years) in climate simulation is the soil moisture, especially the deep layer (Yang et al., 2011).
-Here, we facilitate our downscaling strategy (i.e., re-initializing the model every August) by interpolating the span-up soil moisture (and temperature) in EUR-11 results for the initialization of each season run of the CPS.
-Even though the imbalance of soil moisture is inevitable by doing so, this procedure is expected to minimize, to some extent, the perturbation in the land surface

-155 model of WRF.
+Hence, we initialize each autumn on 26 August and end the season on 1 December, as extreme precipitation events in the Mediterranean coastal areas do not generally occur outside this period and years can be considered independent from each other.
+Only a few days at the end of August are spent as spin-up time for the model to obtain physical consistency among prognosis variables after being interpolated from 12 to 3 km in the preparation step, given that EUR-11 and CPS share the same regional model (i.e. WRFv3.8.1).
+Another factor that could take a long spin-up time (up to 10 years) in climate simulation is soil moisture, especially the deep layer (Yang et al., 2011).
+Here, we facilitate our downscaling strategy (i.e. re-initializing the model every August) by interpolating the spun-up soil moisture (and temperature) in EUR-11 results for the initialization of each season run of the CPS.
+Even though the imbalance of soil moisture is inevitable by doing so, this procedure is expected to minimize, to some extent, the perturbation in the land surface model of WRF.

-The spatial configuration contains 301x301 grid points covering the Cévennes mountain range, a large part of the French Mediterranean region including Corsica (Figure 1).
-This size and position of CPS domain are selected after evaluating four different configurations for simulations of the autumn 2014 driven by the ERA-Interim reanalysis (see the Supplementary section).
-We use the

-- 160 same number of hybrid sigma vertical levels of 32 as the EUR-11 boundary conditions.
-The time step of our simulations is 15 seconds, which is a fourth of the time step used in the EUR-11 (i.e., similar ratio as for resolutions).
+The spatial configuration contains 301×301 grid points covering the Cévennes mountain range, a large part of the French Mediterranean region including Corsica (Fig. 1).
+The size and position of the CPS domain are selected after evaluating four different configurations for simulations of the autumn 2014 driven by the ERA-Interim reanalysis (see the Supplement).
+We use the same number of hybrid sigma vertical levels of 32 as the EUR-11 boundary conditions.
+The time step of our simulations is 15 s, which is a fourth of the time step used in the EUR-11 (i.e. similar ratio as for resolutions).
 We adapt the same rotated map projection of EUR-11 simulations to these CPS experiments.
-Similar set of physics schemes as in EUR-11 simulations is used for these downscaling experiments.
-Those parameterization schemes incorporate the Thompson - 165 microphysics scheme (Thompson et al., 2008), the Rapid Radiative Transfer Model for GCMs (RRTMG) for long and short waves radiation (Iacono et al., 2008), the Monin-Obukhov (Janjic eta) surface layer scheme (Janjic, 1996), the Unified Noah land-surface model and the MYNN scheme for boundary layer (Nakanishi and Niino, 2006).
-We also update the sea surface temperature every day at midnight consistently to the EURO-CORDEX simulations (Vautard et al., 2008). - al., 2020).
+A similar set of physics schemes as in EUR-11 simulations is used for these downscaling experiments.
+Those parameterization schemes incorporate the Thompson microphysics scheme (Thompson et al., 2008), the Rapid Radiative Transfer Model for GCMs (RRTMG) for longwave and shortwave radiation (Iacono et al., 2008), the Monin-Obukhov (Janjic eta) surface layer scheme (Janjic, 1996), the Unified Noah land surface model, and the MYNN scheme for the boundary layer (Nakanishi and Niino, 2006).
+We also update the sea surface temperature every day at midnight consistently with the EURO-CORDEX simulations (Vautard et al., 2020).
 The convection scheme is switched off in CPS simulations.

-2.2.
-Evaluation methods
+2.2 Evaluation methods

 We use four indices to investigate the skills of CPS and EUR-11 simulations in reproducing extreme rainfall over the Cévennes mountain range.
-These indices consist of: i) comparing the autumn maximum rainfall (Rx); ii) comparing the distribution of wet events; iii) comparing the

-175 scaling of extreme precipitation and temperature at 2-meter height; iv) determining the total moisture source from the surface to 700 hPa (i.e., water vapour is mainly concentrated this low level of the atmosphere) that transports from the Mediterranean to the Cévennes.
+These indices consist of (i) comparing the autumn maximum rainfall (Rx), (ii) comparing the distribution of wet events, (iii) comparing the scaling of extreme precipitation and temperature at 2 m height, and (iv) determining the total moisture source from the surface to 700 hPa (i.e. water vapour is mainly concentrated at this low level of the atmosphere) that transports from the Mediterranean to the Cévennes.